Pabst Blue Ribbon releases ‘Hard Coffee’ alcoholic beverage with caffeine — here’s where you can get it

 Continue Reading Below

-The Milwaukee-based brewing company released its Hard Coffee in a few locations on Monday, according to the website Beer Street Journal.
+The Los Angeles-based brewing company released its Hard Coffee in a few locations on Monday, according to the website Beer Street Journal.

 If you're interested in trying the alcoholic-coffee drink, you'll have to head to Pennsylvania, Maine, New Jersey, Florida or Georgia, a tweet from the company said.